-AmEx raises profit forecast for full year
+AmEx raises 2016 profit forecast; shares up 5.8 percent

 Net income attributable to common shareholders fell about 10 percent to $1.11 billion in the third quarter.

-On a per share basis, AmEx earned $1.20, beating analysts' average estimate of 97 cents per share.
+On a per share basis, AmEx earned $1.20, beating analysts' average estimate of 97 cents per share on revenue of $7.71 billion.

-(Reporting By Sudarshan Varadhan in Bengaluru; Editing by Don Sebastian)
+(Reporting By Sudarshan Varadhan in Bengaluru; Editing by Don Sebastian and Grant McCool)